Skip to content

 Note

-Please make sure that the mobile base controller is set up and functioning correctly before mounting an arm, as erratic base movements can damage a mounted arm.
+Make sure the mobile base controller is set up and functioning correctly before mounting an arm, as erratic base movements can damage a mounted arm.

 Arm mounting